deepakpradhan624/todo-react-app/README.md

 # Assignment Name :- todo-list

-Hello Everyone, We've developed  a small todo list frontend where a user can add and remove tasks.
+Hello Everyone, I've developed  a small todo list frontend where a user can add and remove tasks.

 # About Project | todo-list :